HorizonChaser12/ToDoApp/README.md

-# todo_app
+# To-Do App
 This is a simple To-Do App made using Flutter.
-Has the same basic funcionalities like adding tasks,deleting tasks and some booth visual transitions for deleting.
-This is a basic project that I have used to upgrade my understanding in Flutter.
-Will make it visually more beautiful and add other useful things in the near future.
+It has the basic functionalities, such as adding tasks, deleting tasks, and some smooth visual transitions for task deletion.
+This project served as a foundation to enhance my understanding of Flutter.
+I plan to make it visually more appealing and incorporate additional features in the near future.

 # Here is a visual of the app I have made: